VMZ Sopot: History

-Recent years

-In recent years and nowadays, the company passed through different stages of its development.
-Various activities and divisions were started.
-New production facilities were opened.
-In 1977 the company was registered as VMZ Ltd., in 1999 – as VMZ Co.

 Due to the intellectual potential of its engineering staff and high qualification of its executive personnel, a wide assortment of defence and civil items have been manufactured during the years of its existence.
 VMZ Co. traditionally takes part in various events in the country and abroad where it exhibits its latest defence and civil items.
 It is a regular participant at the Plovdiv International Fair and Hemus Defence Exhibition.

-VMZ Co. has its own place in the Bulgarian history as the first and only enterprise decorated with the highest state orders of the Republic of Bulgaria.
+VMZ Co. is the first and only enterprise decorated with the highest state orders of the Republic of Bulgaria.

+In recent years and nowadays, the company has passed through different stages of its development, with various activities and divisions having started and new production facilities opened.
+In 1977 the company was registered as VMZ Ltd., in 1999 – as VMZ Co.

 In 2016, Balkan Insight reported that VMZ-made weapons and ones from other Balkan countries were supplied to groups of the Syrian opposition by the United States, and that some later ended up in the arms of radical groups such as ISIL and others.
 The Bulgarian government insisted that it was not responsible for the latter.